Help! My Child is Struggling with Reading

 Upon completion of this kit, your kinesthetic children will be reading at a solid post-2nd-grade level, amply prepared to read content across the curriculum.
 As children progress through the lessons, they will be learning a lot about how they learn.
 This is important because understanding their own learning strengths will empower them to help themselves in the future.

-4. This category is for children who are reading with some difficulty because they just don’t understand the structure of language.
+4. How to help children who are struggling because they just don’t understand the structure of language.

 - Don’t know how to spell